McKenzie & Co.: Reaction

 Major publishers declined to distribute the title because they did not believe there was a market for girl-oriented games.
 However, the 5-CD game was successful, and sold 40,000 units by early 1998, and over 80,000 copies in its lifetime.
 An expansion pack, McKenzie & Co: More Friends, featured new male characters James and Aaron.
 The expansion pack included 3 CDs - an upgrade of the main game and a disc for each new character.

 McKenzie & Co. received a lot of press attention for being one of the few girl-oriented games developed in the United States.
 Her Interactive was one of the first companies in the United States established to specifically develop games for the female market.

-While some think of McKenzie & Co. as an Otome game, a popular category in Japanese markets, it was called a "social adventure" by its creators and classified as such in the majority of US retail outlets.

 While American Laser Games, the company that founded Her Interactive, claimed feminist motivations, aspiring to help lead girls down the path of computers and technology, the game was not uniformly well received.
 Some expressed concerns that it pushed a stereotype of what teenage girls are like, with its emphasis on makeup, shopping, and dating.
 The Chicago Tribune called the game's objective, getting a prom date, "rather dubious".
 Salon characterized the game as "much-reviled" in 1999.
 Electric Playground said the game was "a cardboard creation which suggests a bizarre cross between "Sweet Valley High" and "Clueless" and exudes the depth of a puddle."
 PC Joker gave the game a score of 51%.